 The Program had long anticipated many of these changes and implemented call schedules and assignments that reduce the duration of shifts while optimizing and, where possible, reducing transitions in care (‘hand-offs’).

 The residents have a strong voice in helping us design and implement any needed change to the system.
 We are continuing to modify our rotations as needed to address any duty hour issues that may arise.

-To assist our residents in assessing their medical knowledge and preparing for the ABIM exam, we annually administer the In Training Exam to all PGY-2 and PGY-3 residents.
+To assist our residents in assessing their medical knowledge and preparing for the ABIM exam, we annually administer the In Training Exam to all residents.
 This exam was developed jointly by the American College of Physicians and the Association of Program Directors in Internal Medicine, and its results are used solely for self-assessment and formative feedback.
 The exam results provide highly detailed information that assists residents and their faculty advisor in focusing their ongoing reading and studies.

 Sima Desai, MD, FACP has been the Internal Medicine Residency Program Director for the OHSU Department of Medicine since 2010.
 The previous Program Director Tom Cooney, MD, MACP stepped down after 26 years as Program Director in 2010 and continues in his role as Vice Chair for Education.